misant/backupy/README.md

 TODO:
 --------------
 - do not create empty folders if wildmask is used
-- script mode and interactive mode switch (show progress or not)
 - enhance show progress for file transferring
 - keys deployment for RouterOS devices
-- check if key alredy added
-- multithreading (if possible with Paramiko)
+- logging for script mode and per host
+- pfSense backup function